Where do I find reliable information about sexual health on the internet?

 Highly recommended for its contemporary inclusive approach:

-"Sex is a Funny Word" by Corey Silberberg –-joyful and non-clinical, the text discusses not only puberty but consent, gender identity and body norms.
-Part of an expanding series of titles by Siverberg that include LGBTQIA identities.
+"Sex is a Funny Word" by Corey Silverberg –-joyful and non-clinical, the text discusses not only puberty but consent, gender identity and body norms.
+Part of an expanding series of titles by Silverberg that include LGBTQIA identities.

 Older titles also recommended, despite their heteronormative bias:

 "It's Perfectly Normal" by Robie Harris –-is recently updated, and very thorough.
 Part of a series.
 It offers young people the factual information they need to make responsible decisions that can help them stay healthy as they approach and experience puberty and adolescence.